iotaledger/iota-wiki/internal/learn/the-community/discord.md

 ## Next steps

-- Visit the 📋 ｜ learn-the-rules channel<br/>
+- Visit the 📋 ｜ learn-the-rules channel
   Please read the information there to learn about our rules and tips.

 - Access the 🦺 ｜ stay-safe channel<br/>